IPL-UV/IPL-UV.github.io/content/people/alumni/devis_tuia.md

   img: devis.webp
 ---

-In my postdoc at the ISP group, I addressed a number of machine learning problems related to hyperspectral image processing including graph adaptation, active learning, and advanced kernel methods.
+In my postdoc at the ISP group, I addressed a number of machine learning problems related to hyperspectral image processing, including graph adaptation, active learning, and advanced kernel methods.